davidpetrey/freecodecampdallas.github.io/resources/index.md

 #### Lists of Resources

-* React Resources:
+* React Resources:</br>
-A collection of awesome React tools, resources, videos and shiny things. https://meanstack.co/react-js/react-js-libraries/
+A collection of awesome React tools, resources, videos and shiny things. </br>
+https://meanstack.co/react-js/react-js-libraries/

 * How do I get started with Node.js?